-On January 10, 2022, the Company announced the acquisition of PDS Holding Company, a Delaware corporation, and its wholly-owned subsidiaries, including Paragon Development Systems, Inc., a Wisconsin-based organization focused on fueling digital transformation.
-Consideration for the purchase consisted of US\$54.7 million in cash paid at closing and a working capital adjustment.
+• On January 10, 2022, the Company announced the acquisition of PDS Holding Company, a Delaware corporation, and its wholly-owned subsidiaries, including Paragon Development Systems, Inc., a Wisconsinbased organization focused on fueling digital transformation.
+Consideration for the purchase consisted of US\$54.7 million in cash paid at closing, subject to a working capital adjustment.